akashramesh13/blog-frontend/README.md

 ![Pixel Pursuit](public/og-image.png)

-A modern, minimalist blogging platform built with React, TypeScript, and Redux.
-Pixel Pursuit offers a clean, intuitive interface for creating and sharing blog posts with rich text editing capabilities.
+A minimalist blogging platform built from scratch using React and TypeScript — designed to showcase real-world app architecture, state management, and custom hooks.

 ## 🌟 Features